-3) Impact of Co-Morbidities on the Cost and Complexity of Providing Care
+3) Impact of Co-Morbidities and Other Factors on the Cost and Complexity of Providing Care

 If you are applying for RWHAP Part B supplemental funding due to the impact of co-morbidities in the state/territory, please provide quantitative evidence in a table format on the impact of co-morbidities on the cost and complexity of providing HIV care and treatment, including the data sources.
+You only have to include information in the table for co-morbidities you plan to use RWHAP Part B supplemental funding to address.
 You must submit the table as Attachment 4.
 Please provide the following information in the table:

-- a.
-Rates of sexually transmitted infections (STIs), hepatitis, tuberculosis, substance use, mental health disorders, and other co-morbid factors; - b.
-Estimated number of persons who are homeless; - c.
-Estimated number of people with HIV who were released from federal, state, or local prisons during the preceding three (3) years; - d.
-The number and percent of persons without insurance coverage (including those without Medicaid); and e.
-The number and percentage of people with HIV living at or below 138 percent and 400 percent of the 2020 (FPL) (see https://aspe.hhs.gov/poverty-guidelines).
+- Rates of sexually transmitted infections (STIs), hepatitis, tuberculosis, substance use, and mental health disorders; - Estimated number of people who are homeless; - Estimated number of people with HIV who were released from federal, state, or local prisons during the preceding three (3) years; - The number and percent of people without insurance coverage (including those without Medicaid); and - The number and percent of people with HIV living at or below 138 percent and 400 percent of the 2020 FPL (see https://aspe.hhs.gov/poverty-guidelines).
 Also, include the percentage of FPL used to determine RWHAP eligibility in the state/territory.